ftylitak/modbus4dsys/README.md

 # modbus4dsys
 This repository is an adaptation of the Modbus RTU protocol for the Diablo16 processor of 4d Systems.
 It is based on the library published at https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino.
-The original library is a non-blocking and excelent implementation of Modbus RTU for Arduino.
+The original library is a non-blocking and excellent implementation of Modbus RTU for Arduino.
 This port implements the Master function codes 1, 2, 3, 4, 5, 6, 15 and 16 of Modbus RTU protocol.
 Slave functionality, which is part of the original library, is not implemented.
 Check TODOs section if you are interested in porting the slave functionality.
 ## Getting Started
 This example was developed on VISI of 4D Workshop IDE, and tested on the Gen4-uLCD-32DT (https://www.4dsystems.com.au/product/gen4_uLCD_32D/).
 This intelligent display implements the Diablo16 processor.
 Running this code requires some specific Diablo16 internal functions and may not be compatible with other graphic processors of 4D Systems.